Lucinda Carver

 “Carver makes musical thought manifest.” – Los Angeles Times

-As Fulbright fellow to Austria, Lucinda Carver concertized extensively throughout Europe.
-She has performed as soloist with the Los Angeles Philharmonic, Los Angeles Chamber Orchestra, Pacific Symphony, Symphony Augusta, Capella Salzburgensis, Musica Angelica, Santa Barbara Chamber Orchestra, and frequently undertook the dual role of soloist and conductor with the Los Angeles Mozart Orchestra.
+A Fulbright fellow to Austria, Lucinda Carver concertized extensively throughout Europe.
+She has performed as soloist with the Los Angeles Philharmonic, Los Angeles Chamber Orchestra, Pacific Symphony, Symphony Augusta, Capella Salzburgensis, Musica Angelica, Santa Barbara Chamber Orchestra, among others, and frequently undertook the dual role of soloist and conductor with the Los Angeles Mozart Orchestra.
 Carver has been featured in solo and chamber music recitals at the Carmel Bach Festival, San Luis Obispo Mozart Festival, Prince George Music Festival, and under the aegis of the Los Angeles Philharmonic and Los Angeles Chamber Orchestra.
-She serves as Artistic Director of the Centrum Port Townsend Chamber Music Festival and Co-Artistic Director of the Rencontres Franco-Américaines de Musique de Chambre.
+Since 2009 she has served as artistic director of the Centrum Port Townsend Chamber Music Festival and, from 2016-2022 she also served as co-artistic director/pianist of the Rencontres Franco-Américaines de Musique de Chambre in Missilac, France.

-As conductor, Carver’s symphonic credits include guest appearances with the National Symphony, Los Angeles Philharmonic, Brooklyn Philharmonic, Los Angeles Chamber Orchestra, Pacific Symphony, Richmond Symphony, and Hong Kong Philharmonic.
+Carver’s major symphonic credits include guest appearances with the Los Angeles Philharmonic, National Symphony, St. Paul Chamber Orchestra, Brooklyn Philharmonic, Los Angeles Chamber Orchestra, Pacific Symphony, Richmond Symphony and Hong Kong Philharmonic.
 She has conducted at major music festivals including Wolf Trap, Brooklyn Academy of Music’s Next Wave Festival, the Orange County Performing Arts Center’s Eclectic Orange Festival and San Francisco Symphony’s ‘Great Performers’ Series.

-In the operatic realm, she has conducted productions of Don Pasquale with New York City Opera, Don Giovanni with Minnesota Opera, Die Zauberflöte and Die Entführung aus dem Serail with Lyric Opera of Kansas City, and Le nozze di Figaro with Virginia Opera.
+In the operatic realm, she has conducted productions of Don Pasquale with New York City Opera, Don Giovanni with Minnesota Opera, The Magic Flute and The Abduction from the Seraglio with Lyric Opera of Kansas City, and The Marriage of Figaro with Virginia Opera.

-Carver earned a doctor of musical arts degree in piano performance (with secondary fields in conducting and harpsichord) at the USC Thornton School of Music, an Artist Diploma at the Salzburg Mozarteum, and a Master of Music degree from the Manhattan School of Music.
-Her teachers include renowned pianists Murray Perahia, Gary Graffman, Hans Leygraf, John Perry and Gwendolyn Koldofsky, with harpsichord studies under Malcolm Hamilton and conducting studies with Gustav Meier and William Schaefer.
+Carver earned a Doctor of Musical Arts degree in piano performance (with secondary fields in conducting and harpsichord) at the USC Thornton School of Music, an Artist Diploma from the Salzburg ‘Mozarteum,’ and a Master of Music degree from the Manhattan School of Music.
+Her teachers include renowned pianists Murray Perahia, Gary Graffman, Hans Leygraf, John Perry and Gwendolyn Koldofsky, with harpsichord studies under Malcolm Hamilton, and conducting studies with Gustav Meier and William Schaefer.

-In 1998 she joined the faculty of the USC Thornton School of Music where she is a professor of piano, harpsichord and instrumental conducting.
-Carver has received the Ramo Music Faculty Award (2018), the Dean’s Award for Excellence in Teaching (2017) and the Provost’s Award for Excellence in Mentoring (2016).
+Carver enjoys a rich teaching career as a professor of piano, harpsichord and instrumental conducting.
+During her tenure at Thornton, she has received the Ramo Music Faculty Award (2018), the Dean’s Award for Excellence in Teaching (2017) and the Provost’s Award for Excellence in Mentoring (2016).
+In 2021, she was honored to be named a Bösendorfer Artist and Friend.